open-austin/eviction-hearing-parser/README.md

 For example, the command

-`python parse_settings.py afterdate beforedate result.json`
+`python parse_settings.py afterdate beforedate --outfile result.json --county travis`

 will scrape all settings on or after `afterdate` and on or before `beforedate` (dates should be formatted like: mm-dd-yyy), output results to `result.json`, and add the appropriate rows to the setting table in your database.
 For example:

-`python parse_settings.py 9-1-2020 9-7-2020 result.json`
+`python parse_settings.py 9-1-2020 9-7-2020 --outfile result.json --county travis`

 Add `--showbrowser` to the end of the command to see the browser as it is scraping:

-`python parse_settings.py 9-1-2020 9-7-2020 result.json --showbrowser`
+`python parse_settings.py 9-1-2020 9-7-2020 --outfile result.json --county travis --showbrowser`

 #### 3) Parse Filings